 Come join us!

 Monthly Meetings: 7-9 P.M. on the third Tuesday of each month at the Seattle First Baptist Church, 1111 Harvard Avenue.
 Enter through the sliding glass doors at the main street-level entrance on Harvard Ave.
 Paid parking is available on the street or in the parking lot on the west side of the church ($5 plus tax).
 Consider carpooling or taking public transportation.
 The church is a few blocks from the Capitol Hill light rail station.

-Note: Because of the coronavirus, our March meeting will be held via Zoom.
+Note: Because of the coronavirus, our monthly meetings will be held via Zoom until further notice.
 Please contact us to get the Zoom link.

 Contact Us: email@example.com

 Members, Send Us Your District Info: Go to https://www.kingcounty.gov/depts/elections/elections/maps/find-my-districts.aspx, put in your voting address, copy what comes up as “My Voting Districts,” and send it to us at firstname.lastname@example.org.